pingcap/docs/faq/deploy-and-maintain-faq.md

 ---
-title: Deploy Operation and Maintenance FAQs
+title: Deployment, Operations and Maintenance FAQs
-summary: Learn about the FAQs related to TiDB operation and maintenance for deployment.
+summary: Learn about the FAQs related to TiDB deployment, operations and maintenance.
 ---

 # Deploy Operation and Maintenance FAQs

-This document summarizes the FAQs related to TiDB operation and maintenance for deployment.
+This document summarizes the FAQs related to TiDB deployment, operations and maintenance.

-## Enviroment preparation
+## Operating system requirements

-The operating system version requirements are as follows:
+### What are the required operating system versions?

 | Linux OS Platform        | Version      |
 | :-----------------------:| :----------: |